aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

 In this lab, you will create and provision an ExpressRoute circuit to establish a private connection between your on-premises network and Microsoft cloud services.
 You'll configure the circuit, select a service provider, and establish the connection.
 Next, you'll retrieve your Service key, a unique identifier for managing your circuit, by accessing the Azure portal.
 Finally, you'll deprovision the ExpressRoute circuit when it's no longer needed, ensuring all dependencies are properly handled.

- > **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Provision%20an%20ExpressRoute%20circuit)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Lab Objectives

 In this lab, you will complete the following tasks: